 Knowing first-hand the impact teachers can make, Shaylene became one!
 She has taught in public and private schools.
 Trained in Discrete Trial method for autism, she also collaborated with Behavioral Specialists to implement home programs.

 Passionate about helping girls navigate issues related to self-esteem and body image, Shaylene has mentored girls for over twenty years.
 She is the Founder of The Mean Girl Extinction Project, a non-profit created with her teen daughter to combat the “mean girl” phenomenon.
-Shaylene also piloted an after school Kind club for fifth grade girls to build healthy friendships, thus reducing incidents of relational aggression in their social circles.
+Shaylene also piloted an after school Kind club for fifth grade girls to build healthy friendships reducing incidents of relational aggression in their social circles.

 Knowing positive change takes place through positive relationships, Shaylene is also an independent contractor for the non-profit Community Matters.
-As a trainer for their nationally recognized Safe School Ambassador program, she continues to speak to hundreds of students each year to empower and equip them with tools needed to develop self-confidence and practice and promote positive communication with their peers.
+As a trainer for their nationally recognized Safe School Ambassador program, she continues to speak to hundreds of students each year across the country to empower and equip them with tools needed to develop self-confidence and practice and promote positive communication with their peers.

 What People Are Saying About You